navnit75/git_and_github/git_notes.md

 *  There may also arise various conflicts git revert <commit-hash>

-## SITUATION BASED DIFF.
-B/W REVERT AND RESET
+## Situation based diff.
+B/W Revert and Reset
 * Situations to use revert :
     * If you want to reverse some commits that other people already have on their machines, you should use revert.